sswietoniowski/learning-mssql/pluralsight/07_querying_data_using_t-sql/README.md

 > T-SQL - Transact Query Language, a dialect of the SQL language used by Microsoft SQL Server.

+Useful on-line tools:

+- [db<>fiddle](https://dbfiddle.uk/) - a tool to test SQL queries online,
+- [SQL Fiddle](https://sqlfiddle.com/) - a tool to test SQL queries online.

 ## 2. Our First SELECT

 To write basic `SELECT` statements, we need to know the following:

 - `SELECT` - keyword to select data from a database,
 - `FROM` - keyword to specify the table from which to select data,
-- `WHERE` - keyword to filter the data.
+- `WHERE` - keyword to filter the data,
+- ... and more.

 To write `SELECT` alone we can use the following syntax: